backupbrain/anti-scam-bank-page-monitor/README.md

 ## How it works

 A common tactic of scammers is to use screen sharing to have a victim log into their bank account website, thereby downloading their balance and transaction history.
-The scammer then alters the downloaded HTMl of the page to create the illusion that the victim has received a large payment which they must send back.
+The scammer then alters the downloaded HTML of the page to create the illusion that the victim has received a large payment which they must send back.

 Victims are typically not tech-literate enough to understand that only their client-side HTML has been altered and are unaware that they can re-load accurate information by refreshing the page.